Travelling after Brexit

 There is no indication that holidays will need to be cancelled due to Brexit.
 However, if this were to occur, you would be covered under the Package Travel Regulations and would receive a full refund.
 All our holidays are covered by these regulations, so you can rest assured that you can book with confidence.

-We always advise travellers to take out comprehensive travel insurance with sufficient healthcare cover, including cover for existing medical conditions and any activities you plan to do.
+We always advise travellers to take out comprehensive travel insurance with sufficient healthcare cover, including cover for existing medical conditions, Covid-19 disruptions and any activities you plan to do.

 If you have a European Health Insurance Card it will be valid up to its expiry date.
 If you apply for a card now, you'll get a new UK Global Health Insurance Card (GHIC) instead of an EHIC.
-More details are available on the ABTA website,
+For more details Click Here

 Please note that this information may change depending on the on-going negotiations between the UK and EU so we would advise that you regularly monitor the information.